k21971/EvilHack/doc/evilhack-changelog.md

   your memory of an already learned spell will exercise intelligence
 - Covetous monsters are identified via the in-game encyclopedia (pokedex)
+- Support/leader monsters that can spawn with groups of lesser monsters will not spawn if extinct